Home > Construction > How to Get a Builders Licence in New South Wales

 – a valid bricklaying or carpentry contractor licence or qualified supervisor certificate;

-– Bachelor of Housing from an Australian university or a degree in a related field from an Australian university.
+– Bachelor of Housing from an Australian university or a degree in civil engineering, structural engineering, architecture, housing, construction, construction management, construction project management, construction economics, applied science (building) or quantity surveying from an Australian university.

 Or a relevant degree from an Australian University(e.g. Quantity Surveying, General Construction, Construction Management, Building, Construction Economics, Applied Science of Building).
 The degree must be from an Australian university and must have been completed over 4 years, with a work placement in the middle.